The calls for a #MMIW (Missing & Murdered Indigenous Women) National Inquiry continues to evolve.

 A phenomenon is a, “fact or situation that is observed to exist or happen, especially one whose cause or explanation is in question.”
 (Oxford Dictionary)

-If we really want to have an honest conversation, doesn’t that conversation have to start with an admission that Aboriginal women in Canada are not being killed because of “a horrible phenomenon.”
+If we really want to have an honest conversation, doesn’t that conversation have to start with an admission that Indigenous women in Canada are not being killed because of “a horrible phenomenon.”

 They’re being killed because of domestic and family violence.